ocaml/flexdll/README.md

 internal symbol that points to the import table, resolve the symbols and patch the code and data segments accordingly.
-The FlexDLL runtime library must thus maintain a set of symbols together with their concrete value (address).
+The FlexDLL runtime library must thus maintain a set of symbols together with their concrete values (addresses).
 In particular, it knows about the global symbols defined in the main program.
 Indeed, when you link the main program with `flexlink -exe`, the wrapper produces a small fresh object file that contains a symbol table, mapping symbol names to their addresses.